 This may be hard to think about, but there is a possibility that you will be disabled later in your career.
 If it happens and you can no longer work, you want to have some income to supplement the social security payments.
-After all, they only average between $1000 and $1200.
+After all,

 Long-term disability insurance is a great way to have most of your take-home income replaced if you can no longer perform the tasks required by your job due to a disability.